-11. Monitoring and review

-This policy will be reviewed on an annual basis by the Proprietor in conjunction with the Head Teacher who will consider any necessary changes and communicate the findings of the review to all members of staff.
+11. Monitoring and review This policy will be reviewed on an annually by the Proprietor in conjunction with the Head Teacher.
+Any necessary changes will be relayed to all members of staff.

 Physical Intervention Report Form

 CPoms will be used where the physical intervention is linked to safeguarding and child protection.
 Reasonable force should only be used when absolutely necessary.
 This form has been created to ensure that all incidents of this type are recorded either by digital or paper-based means.
 Report forms of Incidents will be documented in the Physical Intervention file.